 Peer to peer car sharing: A Smart Idea

-Peer to peer car sharing is a kind of person to person lending or collaborative consumption as also part of the sharing economy in the United States.
+Peer-to-peer car sharing is a kind of person-to-person lending or collaborative consumption as also part of the sharing economy in the United States.
 This kind of business model is also related to traditional car clubs like Streetcar or Zipcar in 2000.
-However, peer to peer car sharing replaces a usual fleet with a virtual fleet that is composed of vehicles from owners who are participating in this kind of business.
+However, peer-to-peer car sharing replaces a usual fleet with a virtual fleet that is composed of vehicles from owners who are participating in this kind of business.
 With this, participating car owners charge a fee to rent out their vehicles when they are not driving them.
 We should take note that cars are driven only 8% of the time on average.

-Businesses in this kind of industry screen both owners and renters and offer a technical platform such as a website or a mobile app that connects both parties together to manage rental bookings and collects payment.
+Businesses in this kind of industry screen both owners and renters and offer a technical platform such as a website or a mobile app that connects both parties together to manage rental bookings and collect payment.
 Businesses such as these get 25% and 40% of the total earnings which then cover the renter insurance, operating expenses, and roadside assistance.

 The internet, the adoption of location-based services, and also the spread of mobile technology have been a great help for these kinds of businesses.
-These have helped the growth of peer to peer car sharing.
+These have helped the growth of peer-to-peer car sharing.
 It is also important to note that today’s generation is less attracted to car ownership compared to previous generations.

 How does insurance usually work for peer to peer car sharing?